½CupTomatoesfinely chopped, around 1 medium tomato

 1Jalapenoseeded and finely chopped, optional

 Fill a large bowl with hot water - warm enough to dissolve the salt.
-Add 1 tablespoon of sea salt and stir to combine.
+Add 1 Tbsp. of sea salt and stir to combine.

 Cut the avocados in half, remove the pit and scoop out the flesh with a spoon.
 Place the flesh in the saltwater and set aside to soak at least 10 minutes.